lindera/lindera/lindera-cli/README.md

 EOS
 ```

+NOTE: To include UniDic dictionary in the binary, you must build with the `--features=unidic` option.

 #### ko-dic (Korean dictionary)

 If ko-dic were built in, it could also be tokenized by switching to a self-contained dictionary in the same way: